wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Configure Edge Data Store components.md

 ## Configure components

-The EDS Modbus adapter and OPC UA adapter each have three configurable facets: data source, data selection, and logging.
+The Modbus TCP EDS adapter and OPC UA EDS adapter each have three configurable facets: data source, data selection, and logging.
 Complete the following to configure a facet.

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` and `<facetName>` with the values that you want.